 - Technical requirements — Further above we have talked about the skills the different types of developers need.
 The first thing for you to do is to make sure your candidates check these boxes.

 - Response time — Being able to reach your freelancer is important.
 If you need to change something about the project, you don’t want to wait several days to hear from them.
 Write back and forth a few times and see how long they take to get back to you before you hire a web developer.

 - Communication skills — At the same time, check their overall communication.
 Do they talk clearly?
 Answer all of your questions?
 Do they seem like people you would like to work with?
 You will be talking to them a lot, so make sure the experience is productive and pleasant.

 - Previous projects — Ask for and check the past work of your web developers.
 That way you get a better understanding of their experience, strengths, and weaknesses.
 This can also be on their own website in the form of screenshots or even code snippets.

 - Customer rating — Many of the job portals mentioned above offer customer feedback.
 Don’t just look at the overall rating but also read the comments from previous clients before you hire a web developer.
-This is a good way to learn more about the person’s work ethic, turnaround time and other features.
+This is a good way to learn more about a person’s work ethic, turnaround time, and other features.

 - Experience — Experienced developers make fewer mistakes, have shorter turnaround times but cost more.
 Beginners cost less but might take longer and create more issues.
 It’s up to you to decide what works best for you and is most often dependent on the project timeframe.